Molka: Existing legal repercussions for molka crimes

 Molka crimes can result in jail time or fines.
-The filming or distribution of intimate videos—including if the subject consents to being filmed but does not consent to distribution of said video—can result in up to five years in prison or a fine up to 30 million won (about USD$26,500).
+The filming or distribution of intimate videos—including if the subject consents to being filmed but does not consent to distribution of said video—can result in up to five years in prison or a fine of up to 30 million won (about USD$26,500).
 However, as of 2017, nearly 80 percent of fines actually implemented are less than 3 million won, and also nearly 80 percent of given fines are imposed on the suspect who distributed the footage rather than those who install and initially film from spy cameras.
 The amount of the fines implemented is also inadequate when considering the funds required to remove molka videos from online circulation even for one month.

 Many women's groups refer to the lack of harsh punishment as a "slap on the wrist" for men and say that it demonstrates the lack of urgency authorities current have for molka crimes.
 A study by the Korean Women Lawyers Association found that in 2016, the rate of prosecution amongst those accused of committing molka crimes was only 31.5%.
 Of those tried for molka crime offenses from 2012 to 2017, only 8.7 percent received a jail sentence.
 In 2017, more than 5,400 people were arrested for spycam-related crimes in South Korea, but fewer than 2 percent were ultimately jailed.

 Statistics on cyber sex and digital sex crimes are not extensive enough to provide significant insight on the actual problems of victims and related trends of digital sex crime in Korean society, and the voices of victims and survivors do not have much weight in current official policy discussion.
 As a result, there is not substantial information that can be used as a basis to create effective policy and measures against these crimes as well as policies to protect victims of digital sexual violence.

 In 2017, an omnibus policy on digital sex crimes titled "Comprehensive Policies on the Prevention of Sex Crimes and Victimization" was passed.
 The act emphasizes strict investigation and punishment of sex crimes as well as establishment of support for victims and greater public education regarding sex crimes.
 However, the continued growth of molka crimes and lack of effective conviction following the creation of the policy shows a gap between the written law and its practical implementation.

-In a situational analysis based on data and periodic reports from the Korean National Police Agency, the Korean Women Lawyers Association, the Ministry of Gender Equality and Family, and many others, published in October 2019, it was found that despite protests against spy cameras in South Korea, and petitions signed calling to ban the use of spy cameras in 2018, the issue of spy cameras remains pressing matter in South Korea.
+In a situational analysis based on data and periodic reports from the Korean National Police Agency, the Korean Women Lawyers Association, the Ministry of Gender Equality and Family, and many others, published in October 2019, it was found that despite protests against spy cameras in South Korea, and petitions signed calling to ban the use of spy cameras in 2018, the issue of spy cameras remains a pressing matter in South Korea.